-Use rule-based RLS to restrict a group or user’s access to data.
+Use rule-based row-level security (RLS) to restrict a group or user’s access to data.

 Users see only accessible row data.
 Row-level security works at the group and user level and is configured on tables.
 A table’s RLS rules also apply to any objects with data from that table.
 So, searches, answers, worksheets, and Liveboards that rely on a table’s data fall under RLS rules.

-You cannot set RLS rules on worksheets, only on tables.
+You can’t set RLS rules on worksheets, only on tables.
 However, administrators can disable RLS on worksheets that are derived from tables with RLS rules.
 After RLS rules are disabled, users with access to the worksheet can see all its data.

 By default, worksheet queries only take into account RLS rules on tables whose columns appear in the query.
 Other related tables that may underlie the worksheet are ignored.
 This means that not all RLS rules on underlying tables are applied when a user queries a worksheet.

 By default, ThoughtSpot implements a strict application of RLS rules, which takes into account RLS rules from all the tables underlying the Worksheet.
 This is recommended if you have key dimension tables that Worksheets rely on but that are not necessarily regularly accessed through query.
 If you do not want to take into account RLS rules from underlying tables, contact ThoughtSpot Support.
 Additionally, ThoughtSpot’s RLS logic may override the table join types.
 If you would like your RLS implementation to always take into account the table join types, contact ThoughtSpot Support.

 Users in the Administrators group or with the Has administration privilege have full access to everything in the system.
 As a result: